 Thigh – Mid Point, Untensed: 22

 Body Fat: 10.7%*

-Of course, this wasn’t professionally measured, so I wouldn’t read too much into it.
+*Body fat, was done at home and therefore not professionally measured, so I wouldn’t read too much into it.
 I will however be keeping this EXACT same method consistent throughout the project, so it will still hold weight when it comes to determining progress.